EMRahman/CourtCare/README.md

 - **No conflict** — Rolex has no digital product, so they can't object to a category they don't compete in.
 - **Duty of care** — Protecting minors makes it very difficult for anyone to push back.

-Wimbledon gets to lead the sport on player welfare **and** improve match operations.
+Grand slam gets to lead the sport on player welfare **and** improve match operations.